William Jones (Welsh radical): Radicalism

-Although Jones' nationalism was fuelled by what he saw as an English oppression, he was also acutely aware of the social and economic changes that were affecting the country, which he felt boded ill for the smaller farmer.
+At its core, however, Jones' nationalism was fuelled by the social and economic changes that were affecting Wales, which he felt boded ill for Welsh tenant farmers.
 Since the 1770s, long term leases that once lasted generations, were being replaced by annual tenancies which allowed land owners to raise the rent to increasingly excessive levels from year to year.
-As early as December 1786 he had written to his landlord, Sir Watkin Williams-Wynn rebuking him for employing land agents who were 'destitute of the principles of justice [and] moral honesty' and comparing Sir Watkin unfavourably to his father.
+As early as December 1786 he had written to his landlord Sir Watkin Williams-Wynn, rebuking him for employing land agents who were 'destitute of the principles of justice [and] moral honesty' and comparing Williams-Wynn unfavourably to his father.
 By the 1790s Jones held a belief that the Anglicised Welsh landlords, through the employment of unscrupulous agents, had forfeited the rights to expect the unquestioning obedience of their tenants, as the traditional code of conduct under Welsh law had been violated.
 In writings reminiscent of his hero Voltaire, he declared that society was composed of 'Shearers' and 'Feeders', 'Oppressors' and 'Slaves'.
-As an open supporter of the American Revolution and later the French Revolution, the Whig Party-controlled British government viewed Jones as a dangerous political dissident, "a Rank republican and a Leveller".
-Orders were made to open and examine his mail, and government spies were ordered to keep him under watch.
+As an open supporter of the American Revolution and later the French Revolution, the Whig-controlled government viewed Jones as a dangerous political dissident, "a Rank republican and a Leveller".
+Orders were made to open and examine his mail, and government intelligence officers were ordered to keep him under surveillance.